GSA/digitalgov.gov/content/resources/_index.md

 ---
 title: "Resources"
-deck: "When you have a requirement to meet or an improvement to introduce to your team or product, but you don’t know where to start: start here.
-We have resources at every level available by collection so you can explore how to meet the requirements of web legislation."
+deck: "When you have a requirement to meet or an improvement to introduce to your team, but you don’t know where to start &mdash; start here.
+We have resources at every level.
+Explore the topics below so you can meet the requirements of web legislation."
-summary: "Essential ‘how-to’ guidance from across government product managers in government."
+summary: "Essential how-to guidance for government product managers and digital teams."

 aliases:
-  - /topics/
-  - /tools/
+  - /about/lost-and-found-mapping-page/
   - /pages/
+  - /hurricane-ian/
-  - /about/lost-and-found-mapping-page/
+  - /resources/hurricane-ian-guidance-for-us-government/
   - /coronavirus/
   - /resources/coronavirus-covid19-guidance-for-us-government/
   - /hawaii-wildfires/
   - /resources/hawaii-wildfires-guidance-for-us-government/
   - /hurricane-idalia/
   - /resources/hurricane-idalia-guidance-for-us-government/
+  - /topics/
   - /topics/consumer-action-handbook/
   - /topics/fact-sheet/
   - /topics/federal-register/